eldoy/modalis/README.md

 </button>
 ```

-This technique requires a modal layout to included in the DOM:
+This technique requires a modal layout to be included in the DOM:
 ```html
 <body>
   ...